 Such people are not really interested to know if Srila Prabhupada is delivering a spiritual or metaphysical truth.
 His remark is getting in the way of the political agenda that they consider vastly more important.
 For them John Lennon’s song Imagine is a kind of creed, “imagine there’s no heaven. . . and no religion too.”
 All this socially mandated censorship will supposedly take all of humanity to the ideal secular heaven on earth.
 How is that working out?

 Nevertheless nothing negates that there are real scientifically observable differences between the races or genders.
 These include physical, social, emotional and mental criteria such as IQ.
 Most people can be forced to admit that at the current time black people as a group generally have far worse destinies than whites.
 When these differences are brought up the politically correct response is to label them “white supremacist distortion” or “patriarchal backlash” and avoid the real numbers or their implications.
-If anything is said, the aforementioned social conditioning and evolution are invariably invoked.
+If anything is said, the aforementioned social conditioning, systemic racism or colonialism are invariably invoked.

 Of course Srila Prabhupada’s quotes of this variety have sometimes been misused by racist or misogynist devotees to abuse and insult women or minority devotees and non-devotees, but that was not Srila Prabhupada’s example.
 He always treated everyone equally and was certainly aware that many white Westerners also regarded him and other “tan” Indians as racially inferior or “mixed-race.”